 Training doesn’t have to be hard if you have the right support.
 Our 100% Army Fit app will help build your fitness to the level of a soldier in training.
 It was developed with the help of Army physical training instructors and gives you simple exercises to increase your strength, stamina and confidence.

-Available on Android & IOS devices, Wi-Fi internet connection recommended.
+Available on Android & iOS devices.

 There are different fitness requirements for different jobs.
 Open the pdf to see the current standards.